-Once a full contamination event is conceptualized in the NDM, the model calculates the volume of contaminated water, summarizes the valves and hydrants in the contamination area, identifies the age and material of pipe in the contamination area, and identifies the hydrant with the lowest elevation, important if the system is to be flushed.
-These outputs are then reported to the user, where they can either use the data independently or export it for use within Water Expert.
+Once the NDM conceptualizes a full contamination event, the model calculates the volume of contaminated water, summarizes the valves and hydrants in the contamination area, identifies the age and material of pipe in the contamination area, and identifies the hydrant with the lowest elevation, important if the system is to be flushed.
+These outputs are then reported to the user, where he or she can either use the data independently or export it for use within Water Expert.
 Figure 5 is an example of hypothetical contamination event, created using the NDM (KYPipe and University of Kentucky, 2012).